townmath/cisp400-reader/docs/_sources/build-tools/git-setup.rst.txt

    A PAT is not your password, but it provides access to your source code.

-   If you think your token has been comprimised, delete it on GitHub and make a new token.
+   If you think your token has been compromised, delete it on GitHub and make a new token.